Zondax/docs-ic-push-metrics/interviews/technical_exercice.md

-# Technical Exercice for Mid/Senior SRE Engineer Candidates
+# Technical Exercise for Mid/Senior SRE Engineer Candidates

 ## Objectives
 Candidates will be required to demonstrate their ability to: